ans-group/docs.ukfast.co.uk/source/monitoring/logicmonitor/alerting-routing-changes.md

 # Changes to How Alerting Routing Works in LogicMonitor Compared to the Current Monitoring in the Portal

-When a device is onboarded into LogicMonitor, the alerting behaviour differs slightly from the existing system used in the portal.
-Below is a breakdown of how the process works and what to expect.
+When a device is onboarded into LogicMonitor, Below is a breakdown of how the process works and what to expect.

 **Default Case Contact**

-When a new device such as WebServer-01 is deployed in VPC and subsequently onboarded into LogicMonitor, it is automatically assigned to the Default Case Contact.
+When a new device is deployed and subsequently onboarded into LogicMonitor, it is automatically assigned to the Default Case Contact.
 This means that whoever is set as the Default Case Contact at the moment of onboarding will receive all alert notifications for that device.

 **Updating the Default Case Contact**